karatelabs/karate/karate-netty/README.md

 ## `requestHeaders`

 ## `requestParams`
 A map-like' object of all query-string parameters and the values will always be an array.
-Use the convenience built-in function [`paramValue(name)`](#paramValue) which is convenient as it will return a single (string) value if the size of the array is 1, which is what you need most of the time.
+Use the built-in convenience function [`paramValue(name)`](#paramValue) which will return a single (string) value (instead of an array) if the size of the parameter-list for that name is 1, which is what you need most of the time.

 ## `pathMatches`